hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250916394v1-evaluating-behavioral-alignment-in-conflict-dialogue-a-multi-dimensi.md

 ---
 layout: default
-title: Evaluating Behavioral Alignment in Conflict Dialogue: A Multi-Dimensional Comparison of LLM Agents and Humans
+title: "Evaluating Behavioral Alignment in Conflict Dialogue: A Multi-Dimensional Comparison of LLM Agents and Humans"
 ---

 # Evaluating Behavioral Alignment in Conflict Dialogue: A Multi-Dimensional Comparison of LLM Agents and Humans